Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Touch.md

 See [`EnhancedTouch.Touch` API documentation](../api/UnityEngine.InputSystem.EnhancedTouch.Touch.html) for more details.

+> [!NOTE]
->__Note__: The [`Touch`](../api/UnityEngine.InputSystem.EnhancedTouch.Touch.html) and [`Finger`](../api/UnityEngine.InputSystem.EnhancedTouch.Finger.html) APIs don't generate GC garbage.
+> The [`Touch`](../api/UnityEngine.InputSystem.EnhancedTouch.Touch.html) and [`Finger`](../api/UnityEngine.InputSystem.EnhancedTouch.Finger.html) APIs don't generate GC garbage.
 The bulk of the data is stored in unmanaged memory that is indexed by wrapper structs.
 All arrays are pre-allocated.

 ## Touch Simulation